AAAA Records

 - Have more questions?

-The rise of IPv6 and AAAA records
+IPv6 adoption and AAAA records

-How AAAA records facilitate connection
+How AAAA records work

 Managing AAAA records in DNSimple